A woman with healthy skin in springtime

 Try: SLMD Salicylic Acid Cleanser, AHA/BHA Swipes, Retinol Resurfacing Serum

-#2 Switch to lighter moisturizers
+#2 Switch to a lightweight moisturizer

 Try: SLMD Hyaluronic Acid Moisturizer, Facial Moisturizer w/Vitamin C

-#3 Incorporate antioxidants
+#3 Boost your antioxidants

 Try: SLMD Vitamin C Serum